H3LLCASTED/h3llcasted/README.md

 --
 **thin ice;**

-systems (Its more of a personal thing, nothing against yall personally /lh ) people who oversexualize call of duty characters or military characters in general.
+systems (Its more of a personal thing, nothing against yall personally /lh CRK, Genshin, Fandoms. people who oversexualize call of duty characters or military characters in general.